 Simply put, Duco paint is a premium quality air drying paint that is used as a finishing coat over wooden furniture during its making process.

-The paint is popular for its high gloss matte finish which makes it ideal for wood surfaces as well as metals.
+Popular for its high gloss matte finish the paint is usually made with lacquer which makes it ideal for wood surfaces as well as metals.

 In its initial days, Duco paint was predominantly used in the automobile industry for giving a glossy or matte finish.

-But it got replaced by PU paint later and as a result, Duco paint gained its prominence among the household.
+But it got replaced by PU paint (made with polyurethane) later and as a result, Duco paint gained prominence in the household.